YAD-ctrlz/Bugfixes/README.md

 # Bugfixes
 This project is created solely for educational purposes.
 Some assets used in this work are not my own and may belong to other creators.
-I do not claim ownership of these assets, and no profit is being made from their use.
+I do not claim ownership of these assets, and no profit is being made from their use. game link: https://yad-ctrlz.github.io/Bugfixes/mug.html